pcaulfie/pands-project/README.md

 ## Investigation of the Data Set

 ### Importing The Data
 In order to start exploring the Iris Dataset, the first step was to load in the data.
-I used the Pandas library to simplify the task and I used the standard conventions (Willems, 2017):
+I used the Pandas library (https://pandas.pydata.org/) to simplify the task and I used the standard conventions (Willems, 2017):
 * First you import the package as pd,
 * Next, you use the read_csv() function,
-* Then you pass the URL in which the dataset can be found: https://gist.githubusercontent.com/curran/a08a1080b88344b0c8a7/raw/d546eaee765268bf2f487608c537c05e22e4b221/iris.csv
+* Then you pass the URL in which the dataset can be found.
+I chose to use the following URL as the source: https://gist.githubusercontent.com/curran/a08a1080b88344b0c8a7/raw/d546eaee765268bf2f487608c537c05e22e4b221/iris.csv
-* Finally you add a header argument and delimiter to make sure that your data is read in correctly: As the first row of the dataset contains the columns names, I didnot need to pass a header argument, instead pandas infers that the first line will contain the column names.
-Likewise, Pandas defaults the delimiter as comma unless you are trying to read in a file in another format (pandas.pydata.org, 2019)).
+* Finally you add a header argument and delimiter to make sure that your data is read in correctly (pandas.pydata.org, 2019).
+  * As the first row of the dataset contains the columns names, I did not need to pass a header argument, instead pandas infers that the     first line will contain the column names.
+  * Pandas defaults the delimiter as comma unless you are trying to read in a file in another format.
 ### Summarize Data
 #### Max, Min, Mean, Standard Deviation
 #### Research other ways to summarize the data set